ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_4.md

 #### Before we start

-Let's set the initial state of our three view model properties based on the database:
+Let's set the initial state of our view model properties based on the database:

     :::java
     itemsLeft = taskRepository.getActiveTasks().size();